cloudoperators/greenhouse-extensions/perses/README.md

 - [Add Dashboards as ConfigMaps](#add-dashboards-as-configmaps)
     - [Recommended folder structure for dashboards](#recommended-folder-structure-for-dashboards)

-> [!WARNING]
-> This plugin is in beta and please report any bugs by creating an issue in this [GitHub repository](https://github.com/cloudoperators/greenhouse-extensions/issues/new/choose).

 Learn more about the **Perses** Plugin.
 Use it to visualize Prometheus/Thanos metrics for your Greenhouse remote cluster.